A way of "breaking apart" fractions with polynomials in them.

 Phew!
 Lots of work.
 But it can be done.

-an hour to do this, because I made
+an hour to do this, because I had to

 - Factor the bottom into: